8.4 Shade sails

 Shade sail in attached to house

-A building consent is usually not required for shade sails (and their structural supports) no larger than 50 square metres in size, and no closer than 1 metre to a legal boundary.
+In most cases, a building consent is not required for shade sails (including their structural supports) that are up to 50 square metres in area and positioned at least 1 metre away from any legal boundary.

 This exemption recognises the relatively simple, low-risk nature of shade sails.
 These are usually made of fabric and either attached to the outside of a building or freestanding with their own support structures.
 They are often used to cover a deck, patio or children’s play equipment to provide sun protection.